bmai1/99-puzzle/README.md

 # 99-Puzzle
 This project is a parody of the 15-puzzle with more features such as larger boards, an APM tracker, best time with localStorage, and audio.
 It is better optimized for speedrunning as there are no tile animations, which allows for frame-lossless rotations.
+Solving algorithms (A*, BFS) are included, but checking board states past 10 moves crashes the browser as it is too slow.

 ## Objective: